taras-z/led-brick/README.md

 ## Goals

-This device creating just for fun :-)
+This device is creating just for fun :-)

 Also, I want to check my skills in electronics.